memfault/interrupt/_drafts/faster-builds.md

 GCC for macOS, Linux, and Windows performed the best regardless of operating system, coming in just under 10 seconds.
 ARM Compiler 6 with Keil then IAR followed close behind.
-Keil with ARM Compiler 5 (armcc) was _much_ slower.
+Keil with ARM Compiler 5 (armcc) was significantly slower.
 If you are using ARM Compiler 5, I'd try to upgrade ASAP.

 ### ccache - Compiler Cache